Spinosaurus: Ontogeny

-An ungual phalanx measuring 21 mm belonging to a very young juvenile Spinosaurus indicates that the theropod developed its semiaquatic adaptations at a very young age or at birth and maintained them throughout its life.
+An ungual phalanx measuring 21 mm belonging to a very young juvenile cf. S. aegyptiacus indicates that the theropod developed its semiaquatic adaptations at a very young age or at birth and maintained them throughout its life.
 The specimen, found in 1999 and described by Simone Maganuco and Cristiano Dal Sasso and colleagues, is believed to have come from an animal measuring 1.78 m (assuming it resembled a smaller version of the adult), making it the smallest specimen of Spinosaurus currently known.

+Palaeopathology

+A cf. Spinosaurus sp. tooth from the Ifezouane Formation displays enhanced lingual curvature to the tooth's crown, the development of three deep grooves extending from crown root junction in the direction of the crown's apex, an attenuated carina that does not extend apically nor to the base of the tooth, and a wear facet at the tip.

 Paleoenvironment

 The environment inhabited by Spinosaurus is only partially understood, and covers a great deal of what is now northern Africa.
-The region of Africa Spinosaurus is preserved in dates from 112 to 93.5 million years ago, although a potential specimen has been found in Campanian deposits.
+The region of Africa Spinosaurus is preserved in dates from 112 to 93.5 million years ago.
+A specimen tentatively referred to as cf. Spinosaurus has been found in the Campanian Quseir Formation of Egypt, but no detailed description of the specimen was provided and now reclassified as Theropoda indet.
 A 1996 study concluded from Moroccan fossils that Spinosaurus, Carcharodontosaurus, and Deltadromeus "ranged across north Africa during the late Cretaceous (Cenomanian)."
-Those Spinosaurus that lived in the Bahariya Formation of what is now Egypt may have contended with shoreline conditions on tidal flats and channels, living in mangrove forests alongside similarly large dinosaurian predators Bahariasaurus and Carcharodontosaurus, the titanosaur sauropods Paralititan and Aegyptosaurus, crocodylomorphs, bony and cartilaginous fish, turtles, lizards, and plesiosaurs.
+Those Spinosaurus that lived in the Bahariya Formation of what is now Egypt may have contended with shoreline conditions on tidal flats and channels, living in mangrove forests alongside similarly large dinosaurian predators Bahariasaurus and Tameryraptor (originally assigned to Carcharodontosaurus), the titanosaur sauropods Paralititan and Aegyptosaurus, crocodylomorphs, bony and cartilaginous fish, turtles, lizards, and plesiosaurs.
 In the dry season it might have resorted to preying on pterosaurs.
 This situation resembles that in the Late Jurassic Morrison Formation of North America, which boasts up to five theropod genera over 1 MT in weight, as well as several smaller genera (Henderson, 1998; Holtz and colleagues, 2004).
 Differences in head shape and body size among the large North African theropods may have been enough to allow niche partitioning as seen among the many different predator species found today in the African savanna (Farlow & Pianka, 2002).

+The habitat of Spinosaurus has been compared to Great Sandy National Park in Australia, where wetland ecosystems and mangroves resemble the environments that existed in North Africa during the Cenomanian.